agmenzies/Coeus-Radar01/README.md

      $ docker run -p 8080:8080 -v $PWD:/app -w /app -it node:7.3.0 /bin/sh -c 'npm install && npm run dev'

 After building it will start on localhost:8080

+## Demo

+You can see this in action at https://radar.thoughtworks.com.
+If you plug in [this data](https://docs.google.com/spreadsheets/d/1uu--borlaKFlfEe9pm-KhmCDOj9vIhTUXYNSoYoCNuk) you'll see [this visualization](https://docs.google.com/spreadsheets/d/1uu--borlaKFlfEe9pm-KhmCDOj9vIhTUXYNSoYoCNuk).